Here is a practical guide on traveling to Croatia with kids. What can you expect? Should you change your mind and go

 Can You Drink The Water In Croatia?

 Yes.
-The tap water across Croatia is perfectly safe to drink with just a few small exceptions (you’ll see signs warning you) but if you are worried, bottled water is available everywhere at very reasonable prices.
+The tap water across Croatia is perfectly safe to drink with just a few small exceptions (you’ll see signs warning you).
+Still, if you are worried, bottled water is available everywhere at very reasonable prices.

 What About Buying Diapers And Other Baby And Kid Essentials?

 Coming to Croatia with a baby, Easy peasy.
 Baby essentials are found all over.
 Every small corner store sells wipes and diapers/nappies.
 All supermarkets sell baby food for all ages, and in larger stores like the DM chain, you’ll find organic baby food.

 Are There Many Parks Or Playgrounds In Croatia?